Chronos2011/fretter/WALKTHROUGH.md

 ## What about other tunings?
 And instruments?

 As you may have noticed, the fingerings produced were for a guitar in standard tuning, which is the default of *fretter*.
-You can select a different *tuning* (and thereby implicitly another instrument, see also `--fret-count`), e.g. for a ukulele with `--tuning Standard_ukulele`:
+You can select a different *tuning* (and thereby implicitly another instrument, see also `--fret-count`), e.g. for a ukulele with `--tuning "standard ukulele"`:

 ```
-$ ./fretter.sh --operation Chord --root A_3 --chord Min --position 12 --width 3 --deviation 0 --tuning Standard_ukulele
+$ ./fretter.sh --operation Chord --root A --chord minor --position 12 --width 3 --deviation 0 --tuning "standard ukulele"

-Fretter v0.1.2 - Fretboard Diagram Generator
+Fretter v0.1.3 - Fretboard Diagram Generator

+Chord A minor (standard ukulele tuning)

 Showing fingerings 1 through 2 (of 2)